QiangChen-CG/qiangchen-cg.github.io/_pages/about.md

     <li><strong>Neural Representations for Robotics</strong></li>
     <li><strong>Other topics in Graphics and Vision</strong></li>
   </ul>
-  <p>If you are interested in visiting or applying for a research position (e.g., intern, PhD, visiting PhD, or postdoc) in the lab,Please contact my email address and I will contact you after receiving the email.</p>
+  <p>If you are interested in visiting or applying for a research position (e.g., intern, PhD, visiting PhD, or postdoc) in the lab, please contact my email address and I will contact you after receiving the email.</p>
 </section>

 <section id="GroupMembers">